 Architectural/ Design Review Committee (ARC/DRC)

 Pursuant to Arizona law, A.R.S.
 Section 33-1817 in a planned community, a board member must chair the ARC/DRC.
-Additionally, regularly scheduled meetings of the architectural review committee must be open to attendance by association members.
+Additionally, regularly scheduled meetings of the architectural review committee must be open to attendance by association members and approval of a construction project’s architectural designs, plans and amendments shall not unreasonably be withheld.

 FORM OR APPLICATION